-The Issuer is not aware of any recent events particular to RBI (i.e. occurring after the most recent published unaudited interim consolidated financial statements of the Issuer as of 31 March 2020) that are to a material extent relevant to the evaluation of its solvency.
+The Issuer is not aware of any recent events particular to RBI that are to a material extent relevant to the evaluation of its solvency.

-1 Regulation (EU) No 537/2014 of the European Parliament and of the Council of 16 April 2014 on specific requirements regarding statutory audit of public-interest entities and repealing Commission Decision 2005/909/EC.
+&lt;sup>1 Regulation (EU) No 537/2014 of the European Parliament and of the Council of 16 April 2014 on specific requirements regarding statutory audit of public-interest entities and repealing Commission Decision 2005/909/EC.

 1.1.5.
-Credit ratings
+Credit Ratings

-The Issuer has obtained ratings for the Issuer from Moody's Investors Service ("Moody's") and Standard & Poor's Global Ratings ("S&P").
+The Issuer has obtained ratings for the Issuer from Moody's Investors Service ("Moody's")\ and Standard & Poor's Global Ratings ("S&P")\.